tannewt/wa-law.org/bill/2023-24/hb/1147/1/README.md

 ## Section 5170
 FOR THE COMMUNITY AND TECHNICAL COLLEGE SYSTEM

+## Section 6001
+FOR THE DEPARTMENT OF COMMERCE

+## Section 6002
+FOR THE DEPARTMENT OF COMMERCE

+## Section 6003
+FOR THE DEPARTMENT OF COMMERCE

+## Section 6004
+FOR THE OFFICE OF FINANCIAL MANAGEMENT

+## Section 6005
+FOR THE DEPARTMENT OF ENTERPRISE SERVICES

+## Section 6006
+FOR THE DEPARTMENT OF SOCIAL AND HEALTH SERVICES

+## Section 6007
+FOR THE DEPARTMENT OF SOCIAL AND HEALTH SERVICES

+## Section 6008
+FOR THE DEPARTMENT OF HEALTH

+## Section 6009
+FOR THE DEPARTMENT OF ECOLOGY

+## Section 6010
+FOR THE DEPARTMENT OF ECOLOGY

+## Section 6011
+FOR THE DEPARTMENT OF ECOLOGY

+## Section 6012
+FOR THE DEPARTMENT OF ECOLOGY

+## Section 6013
+FOR THE DEPARTMENT OF ECOLOGY

+## Section 6014
+FOR THE DEPARTMENT OF ECOLOGY

+## Section 6015
+FOR THE DEPARTMENT OF ECOLOGY

+## Section 6016
+FOR THE DEPARTMENT OF ECOLOGY

+## Section 6017
+FOR THE DEPARTMENT OF ECOLOGY

+## Section 6018
+FOR THE DEPARTMENT OF ECOLOGY

+## Section 6019
+FOR THE DEPARTMENT OF ECOLOGY

+## Section 6020
+FOR THE DEPARTMENT OF ECOLOGY

+## Section 6021
+FOR THE DEPARTMENT OF ECOLOGY

+## Section 6022
+FOR THE DEPARTMENT OF ECOLOGY

+## Section 6023
+FOR THE DEPARTMENT OF ECOLOGY

+## Section 6024
+FOR THE DEPARTMENT OF ECOLOGY

+## Section 6025
+FOR THE DEPARTMENT OF ECOLOGY

+## Section 6026
+FOR THE DEPARTMENT OF ECOLOGY

+## Section 6027
+FOR THE DEPARTMENT OF ECOLOGY

+## Section 6028
+FOR THE DEPARTMENT OF ECOLOGY

+## Section 6029
+FOR THE DEPARTMENT OF ECOLOGY

+## Section 6030
+FOR THE RECREATION AND CONSERVATION OFFICE

+## Section 6031
+FOR THE RECREATION AND CONSERVATION OFFICE

+## Section 6032
+FOR THE RECREATION AND CONSERVATION OFFICE

+## Section 6033
+FOR THE STATE CONSERVATION COMMISSION

+## Section 6034
+FOR THE STATE CONSERVATION COMMISSION

+## Section 6035
+FOR THE DEPARTMENT OF FISH AND WILDLIFE

+## Section 6036
+FOR THE DEPARTMENT OF FISH AND WILDLIFE

+## Section 6037
+FOR THE DEPARTMENT OF NATURAL RESOURCES

+## Section 6038
+FOR THE DEPARTMENT OF NATURAL RESOURCES

+## Section 6039
+FOR THE SUPERINTENDENT OF PUBLIC INSTRUCTION

+## Section 6040
+(1) The following agencies may enter into financial contracts, paid from any funds of an agency, appropriated or nonappropriated, for the purposes indicated and in not more than the principal amounts indicated, plus financing expenses and required reserves pursuant to chapter 39.94 RCW.
+When securing properties under this section, agencies shall use the most economical financial contract option available, including long-term leases, lease-purchase agreements, lease-development with option to purchase agreements or financial contracts using certificates of participation.
+Expenditures made by an agency for one of the indicated purposes before the issue date of the authorized financial contract and any certificates of participation therein are intended to be reimbursed from proceeds of the financial contract and any certificates of participation therein to the extent provided in the agency's financing plan approved by the state finance committee.

 ## Section 7001
 RCW 43.88.031 requires the disclosure of the estimated debt service costs associated with new capital bond appropriations.
 The estimated debt service costs for the appropriations contained in this act are $73,199,153 for the 2023-2025 biennium, $442,200,195 for the 2025-2027 biennium, and $578,665,553 for the 2027-2029 biennium.